 Security & Privacy for

-system is run by an e-commerce company with its own regular
+card details is run by an e-commerce company with its

-security checks, including the system for getting data from their
+own regular security checks, including the system for getting

 There are plenty of other questions, less directly related